Page Content

 Hometown: Rome, ItalyMedical school: Università Cattolica del Sacro Cuore, Rome – Italy

-Interests: Spine surgery, enhanced recovery after surgery researchAbout me: I grew up in Italy and graduated from medical school summa cum laude from the Università Cattolica del Sacro Cuore in Rome, Italy, in 2019.
-Soon after graduation I moved to the USA, and spent over two years as a postdoctoral research fellow in the Neurosurgery Department at Mayo Clinic Florida working closely with Dr. Quiñones-Hinojosa and Dr. Abode-Iyamah.
+Interests: Spine surgery, enhanced recovery after surgery researchAbout me: I grew up in Italy and, in 2019, graduated from medical school summa cum laude from the Università Cattolica del Sacro Cuore in Rome, Italy.
+Soon after graduation I moved to the U.S., and spent over two years as a postdoctoral research fellow in the Neurosurgery Department at Mayo Clinic in Jacksonville, Florida, working closely with Dr. Quiñones-Hinojosa and Dr. Abode-Iyamah.
 My research focused on spine surgery outcomes, particularly on patient-centered outcomes in awake spine surgery under spinal anesthesia, and I conducted prospective studies that led to a PCORI grant application.
-Outside of Neurosurgery, I am a concert pianist, I received my diploma from the "St. Cecilia" Conservatory in Rome, and I also enjoy running, especially at the beach, listening to classical music and playing board games.
+Outside of Neurosurgery, I am a concert pianist, I received my diploma from the "St. Cecilia" Conservatory in Rome, and I also enjoy running, especially at the beach, listening to classical music, and playing board games.